Plato on Knowledge in the Theaetetus

 As for the difference between knowing that and knowledge by acquaintance: the Theaetetus does mix passages that discuss the one sort of knowledge with passages that discuss the other.
 This does not imply that Plato was unaware of the difference.
 Perhaps he wants to discuss theories of knowledge that find deep conceptual connections between the two sorts of knowledge.

 A grammatical point is relevant here.
-The objectual “I know Socrates” in classical Greek is oida (or gignôskô) ton Sôkratên; the propositional “I know Socrates is wise” is oida (or gignôskô) ton Sôkratên sophon einai, literally “I know Socrates to be wise.”
-The “to be” (einai) is idiomatically dispensable; dispensing with it, we get oida ton Sôkratên sophon, literally “I know (the) wise Socrates.”
-Thus Greek idiom can readily treat the object of propositional knowledge, which in English would most naturally be a that-clause, as a thing considered as having a quality.
+The objectual “I know Socrates” in classical Greek is oida (or gignôskô) ton Sôkratên; the propositional “I know Socrates is wise” is oida (or gignôskô) ton Sôkratên sophon onta, literally “I know Socrates being wise” or, colloquially, just oida ton Sôkratên sophon, literally “I know Socrates wise”.
+Thus the Greek idiom can readily treat the object of propositional knowledge, which in English would most naturally be a that-clause, as a thing considered as having a quality.
 We might almost say that Greek treats what is known in propositional knowledge as just one special case of what is known in objectual knowledge.
 This suggests that the ancient Greeks naturally saw propositional and objectual knowledge as more closely related than we do (though not necessarily as indistinguishable).
 If so, Plato may have felt able to offer a single treatment for the two kinds of knowledge without thereby confusing them.
 The point will be relevant to the whole of the Theaetetus.

 At 145d Socrates states the “one little question that puzzles” him: “What is knowledge?”
 Theaetetus’ first response (D0) is to offer examples of knowledge (146c).
 Socrates rejects this response, arguing that, for any x, examples of x are neither necessary nor sufficient for a definition of x.
 They are not necessary, because they are irrelevant (146e).
 They are not sufficient, because they presuppose the understanding that a definition is meant to provide (147a–b).
 Moreover (147c), a definition could be briefly stated, whereas talking about examples is “an interminable diversion” (aperanton hodon).